 - Getting to know the local wildlife.

 - Not needing to be SO frugal with water usage.

 - Being able to use ANY appliance (and not limit time using) with this endless 120v power!!

 - Having a washer and dryer.

 - I have a DISHWASHER!!
-Holy cow, I hadn't had one of those... in over 15 years or so maybe?
+Holy cow, I hadn't had one of those...ever, maybe?